illinois-cs419/illinois-cs419.github.io/index.md

 #### Lectures ####

 + Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs419.github.io/schedule).
++ **You can attend live lectures/discussions at 11am Central Time on Tuesdays at this [Zoom link](https://illinois.zoom.us/j/81558731281?pwd=UE1XUGFlVEUxOVp1cVhWNFNhVXJJdz09).**
++ These lectures will be recorded and available on the course schedule.
++ We know attending online synchronous lectures can be difficult, so there is no required attendance.

 #### Reading ####